robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 `zip_longest`__ function that loops over all values possibly filling-in values to shorter lists.

-To support all the same use cases as Python, Robot Framework's `FOR IN ZIP` loops now have an optional `mode` configuration option that accepts three values (`#4682`_):
+To support the same features as Python, Robot Framework's `FOR IN ZIP` loops now have an optional `mode` configuration option that accepts three values (`#4682`_):